top of page

 Lebanon is once again facing a period of rising tension

-A new escalation of the conflict in the region, with exchanges of attacks in southern Beirut, the south of the country, and the Bekaa Valley, has already caused dozens of deaths, hundreds of injuries, and more than 100,000 people internally displaced.
+A new escalation of the conflict in the region, with exchanges of attacks in southern Beirut, the south of the country, and the Bekaa Valley, has already caused dozens of deaths, hundreds of injuries, and more than 1 million people internally displaced.

 In just a few hours, homes were abandoned, routines were disrupted, and children were left without school.
 Many people fled with nothing, leaving behind documents, clothes, and memories, driven only by the instinct to protect themselves and their families.